iamsarthakjoshi/booking-with-google-calender-api-and-nodejs/README.md

 #### Error messages for this POST request are:

-- Invalid time slot: The time slot provided was not one of the time slots returned in the GET available time slots request
+- _Invalid time slot_: The time slot provided was not one of the time slots returned in the GET available time slots request
-- Cannot book with less than 24 hours in advance
+- _Cannot book with less than 24 hours in advance_
-- Cannot book outside bookable timeframe: The time slot provided was not on a weekday between 9 am and 5 pm
+- _Cannot book outside bookable timeframe_: The time slot provided was not on a weekday between 9 am and 5 pm
-- Cannot book time in the past
+- _Cannot book time in the past_

 Error messages for ALL endpoints should be in this format: